matthewsouther/osoberry/src/apply.md

 * Curious and excited to learn
 * Self-directed
-* Have age appropriate skills in self regulation
+* Use age appropriate skills in self regulation
 * Want to be part of a strong community
 * Enjoy spending time outside in all weather
 * Open to feedback and pushing through challenges